Envoke-org/envoke-api/README.md

-## envoke-cli
+## envoke-api

-A demo client-side application for persisting, querying, and validating music metadata in BigchainDB/IPDB.
+Demo API for persisting, querying, and validating music metadata in BigchainDB/IPDB.

 ### Install

 Download and install [Go](https://golang.org/dl/).

-In a terminal window, `go get github.com/Envoke-org/envoke-cli/cmd/envoke`
+In a terminal window, `go get github.com/Envoke-org/envoke-api/cmd/envoke`

 ### Usage

-In a terminal window, `cd ~/go/src/github.com/Envoke-org/envoke-cli`...
+In a terminal window, `cd ~/go/src/github.com/Envoke-org/envoke-api`...

-* **Demo app**
+* **API**

-	`sh start_app.sh`
+	`sh api.sh`

 	You will be prompted to enter an endpoint to the BigchainDB/IPDB http-api.

-	In your browser, go to `http://localhost:8888/<endpoint>`

-*  **Run tests**
+* **Tests**

-	`sh run_tests.sh`
+	`sh tests.sh`

 	You will be prompted to enter an endpoint to the BigchainDB/IPDB http-api and a path to an audio file